nstarman/bound-class/docs/index.rst

 Bound-Class
 ***********

-``bound-class`` provides tools for creating classes that are bound to the instance of another class: like bound methods but as customizable as a class; like nested classes but better.
+``bound-class`` provides tools for creating classes that are bound to the instance of another class: like bound methods but more customizable and with their own methods; like nested classes but better.
 What does this mean?
 It means it's not too hard to do

 .. code-block:: python

    class BoundPlotter(...):
        def histogram(self):
            ...

    @dataclass
    class DataClass:
        data: DataFrame

-      plot = BoundPlotter()  # knows about DataClass
+       plot = BoundPlotter()  # bound to instances of DataClass

    mydata = DataClass(...)